amartmol/Coding_Challenge/README.md

 # Coding_Challenge

-As title says, Coding Challenge it's about facing a problem and trying to solve this.
+As title says, Coding Challenge it's about facing a problem and trying to solve it.
 In this case, let's imagine that we are at 27/11/2017, we are on CyberMonday.
 An eCommerce mobile application is emitting stream of json format tagging messages containing behavioural information as consumers use the app.